chalianwar/docker-performance/README.md

-# Trace Replayer
+# Docker Registry Trace Player

-The trace player is used to replay anonimized traces for a registry, but can also be used with plugins to simulate caching or prefetching.
+The Docker registry trace player is used to replay anonimized production level traces for a registry, available in the traces directory.
+The traces are from the IBM docker registry, separated by availability zones.
+The trace player can send traces to an actual registry or be used to simulate different caching or prefetching.
+The registry must be confiugred as a test registry in the current version, however.

+The trace player has two applications: the master and the client.
+The master is reponsible for reading a trace, generating layers, and distributing the layer requests amoung client applications to forward to a registry.
+The client application is only needed for the run mode.

 The trace player has 3 modes: